mvsoom/thesis/writing/thesis/chapter/overview.typ

 known today as acoustic phonetics @Maurer2016, and both source and filter are comparably well understood.

+#figure(
+  [FIGURE HERE],
+  caption: [
+    Overview of source-filter separation.
+    The speech waveform (left) is modeled as a glottal source signal (top right) passing through a series of vocal tract filters (bottom left).
+    The task is to find such plausible source-filter pairs (colored samples on the right) that together produce a given speech waveform.
+    ],
+) <fig:source-filter-overview>

-The GIF problem refers to source-filter separation of speech; that is, simultaneously inferring both the glottal source signal and (some of) the vocal tract filter characteristics from the speech signal alone (Figure~@fig:source-filter-overview).
+The GIF problem refers to source-filter separation of speech; that is, simultaneously inferring both the glottal source signal and (some of) the vocal tract filter characteristics from the speech signal alone (@fig:source-filter-overview).
 In the BNGIF approach we systematically take advantage of known constraints on the voice production process to home in on scientifically plausible solutions to the GIF problem.
 That is the main theme of this thesis.

 GIF is an important and difficult problem in acoustic phonetics
-@Auvinen2014@Kadiri2021 and various approaches have been developed over the last 60 years.
+@Auvinen2014 @Kadiri2021 and various approaches have been developed over the last 60 years.
 Paraphrasing @Alku2011, applications mainly come in three broad categories: (i) fundamental research about voice production (for example, quantifying voice quality), (ii) medical applications